Request a Free Estimate

 Treatment Possible makes Cochlear implant for children easier and affordable:

 With a high credibility and reputation report, treatment possible works out the best possible ways to arrange for Cochlear implant treatment for hearing loss.
 Consultation with the most experienced specialists in this field is arranged.
 Most of the doctors are trained abroad and all of them are updated about the latest medical advances in innovative interventional techniques using only the best available technology in this field.

 Ethical practice is strictly followed and thus informed consent to treatment is our base of working.
 To make the best quality care available to the patients, treatment possible works round the clock to provide a sincere and efficient medical and support staff team who arrange every tiny detail like travel, stay and treatment procedures.
 Cutting down on unnecessary expenses and concentrating on choosing the right doctor and hospital is our mainstay and that is why we manage to offer highly cost-effective treatment packages.
 Treatment Possible ensures high-quality surgery is provided while we guarantee the lowest cost.
 Our understanding of Indian Healthcare market and our valued relation with surgeons enables us to provide costs that are reasonable, affordable and transparent.
-You can send your reports for free opinion and suggestions from best surgeons in India.

 Frequently Asked Questions:

 What is the approximate cost of cochlear implant surgery?

 The approximate cost of cochlear implant surgery in India is about USD 15,200 to 24,200.